 Valkyrie: Erika Ishii

-Season 10 Legend Valkyrie is voice by Erika Ishii, an accomplished voice actor in the gaming industry who has worked on games like Cyberpunk, Destiny 2, Last of Us: Part II, and Fallout 76.
+Season 9 Legend Valkyrie is voiced by Erika Ishii, an accomplished voice actor in the gaming industry who has worked on games like Cyberpunk, Destiny 2, Last of Us: Part II, and Fallout 76.

 Erika Ishii was born in California but fleshed out Valkyrie’s Japanese heritage with her own, adding depth to the Winged Avenger.

 That’s all for every voice actor in Apex Legends.
-For more, check out our article on what tap-strafing is in Apex Legends?
-Everything you need to know.
+For more, check out our article on when the next-gen version of Apex Legends will be out.